 To reduce our use of resources and save money, we often have to first spend more money initially.
 Hybrid cars are more expensive and require more resources to build but will reduce your gasoline expenses.
 LED bulbs, digital documents, solar panels on your roof, now-better-designed low-flow toilets and shower heads, dish washer, and well-insulated homes are more expensive, but you can save money in the long term.
 Think of every purchase as a vote showing the world that there is a demand for these great products.

 I personally do not worry about taking an extra long shower or leaving a couple lights on when they could have been turned off.
-Most of the water and electricity are used by corporations as they produce all the things we buy in stores.
+Most of the water is used by farms and power plants, and most of the electricity is used by commerce and industry.
 If you want to save water and electricity, don't listen as much to ads and any culture of consumerism and only buy the things that actually bring you joy.
 However, since heating and cooling costs are expensive, I try not to keep outside doors open, and I turn the heating and cooling way down when I go on vacation.
 Also, showering every day takes time and is too often for most people's skin to be healthy!

 As for plastic drinking straws, why do some people regularly use straws?
 People usually only use straws for sweet things like soda, but why are they regularly drinking these very unhealthy things?
-So, if a company decides to not hand out plastic straws (by, let's say, giving paper straws instead), can we not freak out?
+So, if a company decides to not hand out plastic straws (by, let's say, giving metal straws instead), can we not freak out?
 Sure, we waste much more plastic than these, but what's wrong with fixing something?
-Most coffee places will let you bring your own container, or, if at home, why not reuse your straw?
+No large problem can be fixed all at once, and we must start somewhere.
+By the way, most coffee places will let you bring your own container, or, if at home, why not reuse your straw?

 Reuse.
 It makes sense to buy real plates and silverware because part of enjoying a meal is about the experience of eating, so buy some dishes that you'll like rather than using immense amounts of disposable items that are expensive over time.
 Similarly, why do people in countries with clean water buy bottled water instead of just refilling a reusable bottle or glass?
 If you think tap water tastes bad, filter it like a sane person!
 As for shopping, plastic shopping bags probably need to be replaced with reusable bags, but not cotton bags!
 As for daily lunches, reusable containers (or just reusing plastic bags) is a great idea!